草莓影视

 • Anemia (a shortage of red blood cells) can cause a person to feel weak, fatigued (tired), or short of breath.

-• A low level of platelets in the blood (called thrombocytopenia) can lead to increased bleeding and bruising.
+• Thrombocytopenia (a shortage of platelets in the blood) can lead to an increased risk of bleeding and bruising.

 Bone and calcium problems

-Myeloma cells also interfere with cells that help keep bones strong.
-Bones are constantly being remade to keep them strong.
-Two kinds of bone cells work together to keep bones healthy and strong:
+Myeloma cells can also interfere with cells that help keep bones strong.
+Two kinds of bone cells constantly work together to keep bones healthy and strong:

 • Osteoclasts break down old bone.